 To me, shipping can be an example of each of these forms of meaning- making in a text, though it most likely tends to fall under negotiated and oppositional decoding.
 The viewer has the opportunity to read the relationships that are present in the narrative and re-imagine them.
 There are many popular examples from pop culture:

-Fans of Cardcaptor Sakura who ship Tomoyo and Sakura could be said to be participating in oppositional decoding.
+Fans of Cardcaptor Sakura who ship Tomoyo and Sakura could be said to be participating in negotiated meaning or oppositional decoding.
 They see the relationship forming between Sakura and Syaoran, but would find more satisfaction in a developed relationship between Tomoyo and Sakura instead.

-Legend of Korra fans who ship Korra and Bolin are working within negotiated decoding, taking the duo’s friendship and pulling a different kind of emotional significance from it.
+Legend of Korra fans who ship Korra and Bolin are working within negotiated meaning, taking the duo’s friendship and pulling a different kind of emotional significance from it.